Fran0616/userAuthentication/README.md

 # userAuthentication
 Authentication and authorization are key pieces to securing any web application that works with user data.
+Verifying who your users are and what they’re allowed to do will help create a safe and secure user experience.
+If users lose access to their accounts or find that their data has been altered, this could result in losing users!
+Or, if a malicious actor gains access to an admin account, this could give them access to data like passwords or email addresses which can be used in clickjacking attacks.